zvorygin/homeassistant-addons/README.md

 3. **Bing Wallpapers**: Enable to use random high-quality wallpapers from Bing.
 4. **High Res**: (For Google Art only) Enable to get high-resolution images using dezoomify.

-When you start the addon for the first time it creates a specific directory in Media called "frame" where you can place your custom images.

-Please note you must upload pictures with a lower-case extension and only .png and .jpg are supported.

 ## Example Automation